-- 1. On the front of the printer (see figure 6-1), push the door of the relevant storage compartment to release and open it. - 2.
+- 1. On the front of the printer (see figure 6-1), pull open the doors of the storage compartment. - 2.
 If you are replacing a cartridge, grasp its handle and pull the cartridge out, taking care not to twist or turn it. - 3.
-Load Model and Support cartridges into their respective compartments.
+Load Model and Support cartridges into their respective compartments-the Model cartridge on the right, and the Support cartridge on the left.
 (Note that the cartridges only fit into their correct compartments.) - You should feel some resistance, as a needle pierces the cartridge. - 4.
 Check the printer interface to make sure that the new cartridge is detected and that its weight is displayed (see figure 6-3). - 5.
 Close the storage-compartment door.